kekellyu/legsim/README.md

 (9) **exowmuscle.xml:** xml file for exoskeleton model with muscle model, connecting from the muscle model to exoskeleton model, with human body, unlimited tendon length

 (10) **testversion.py:** draft file for python script

+(11) **MJDATA.TXT:** data from mujoco model

+(12) **JOINTAngle.py:** calculate the joint angle from the TXT file and calculate the angle difference between the selected joints in muscle model and exoskeleton mode

+(13) **JointAngleRMSE.py:** calculate the joint angle from the TXT file and calculate the RMSE between the selected joints pairs in muscle model and exoskeleton mode